Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Mortals/Human/Iskandar.md

 Birth Year: 2999 AS
 Death Year: 3064 AS
 ---
-Iskandar, also known as King Iskandar the Wise or simply "The Wise", is a legendary figure who ruled the [[Chiss Empire]] who has been immortalized for his wisdom and magical abilities.
+Iskandar, also known as King Iskandar the Wise or simply "The Wise",  was a ruler of the [[Chiss Empire]] known for his wisdom and magical abilities.

 He was born to a noble family and became a powerful wizard at an early age.
 He gained notoriety by defeating many powerful enemies, including the dragon [[Kragloth]].